-BioCryst Pharmaceuticals, Inc. is a biotechnology company focused on the development of pharmaceuticals for the treatment of infectious, cardiovascular and other diseases and disorders.
+BioCryst Pharmaceuticals, Inc. is a biotechnology company focused on the development of pharmaceuticals for the treatment of infectious, T-cell related and cardiovascular diseases and disorders.
 Our most advanced drug candidate, BCX-1812, is designed to treat and prevent viral influenza.
 We licensed this drug candidate to The R.W.
 Johnson Pharmaceutical Research Institute, or PRI, and Ortho-McNeil Pharmaceutical, Inc., both Johnson & Johnson companies.
 They have informed us that the planning of Phase III trials for the 1999/2000 flu season is underway.